StartBootstrap/startbootstrap-clean-blog-jekyll/seminar/index.md

 ## Next Talk

-**Tessellation by Equilateral Polygons**

-**Anirban Roy (Christ University, Bengaluru)**
+**Plane Partitions and Other Topics**

+**Subhajit Bandyopadhyay (Tezpur University)**

-**29 January 2021 (7 pm IST)**
+**05 February 2021 (7 pm IST)**

-**Abstract**: In the century long search of covering a two-dimensional Euclidean plane by different polygons, it is been found that no convex polygons can pave the plane, if it has more than six sides.
-And among these polygons, it is observed that some are equilateral.
-In this talk we will discuss the nature and existence of these equilateral tilings.
-We will explore in detail the multiple approaches that have been obtained so far to prove this type of tilings.
+**Abstract**: In this talk we talk about the concept of plane partitions and how they relate to the integer partitions.
+Ferrers diagram, Young tableau and Schur polynomials are introduced, leading to the famous generating function of plane partitions by MacMahon.
+We also talk about how it coincides with the generating function for n-color partions and the implications thereafter.

 ## Upcoming Talks

-* **05 February, 2021**: Plane Partitions and Other Topics (**Subhajit Bandyopadhyay**, *Tezpur University*)
 * **12 February, 2021**: to be announced (**Divya Aggarwal**, *Indraprastha Institute of Information Technology, Delhi*)
 * **19 February, 2021**: to be announced (**Ritu Dutta**, *Dibrugarh University*)
 * **26 February, 2021**: to be announced (**Gauranga K. Baishya**, *Tezpur University*)